Skip to main content

 Port 2222

-• Configure a firewall to allow only necessary services.
-Common tools are ufw (Uncomplicated Firewall) or iptables:
+• Set up a firewall to permit only essential services.
+Common tools are ufw (Uncomplicated Firewall) and iptables:

 sudo ufw allow 22/tcp # Allow SSH